-It’s not often that an outstanding residence in the center of a community is abandoned.
-But in Coudersport, Pennsylvania, Old Hickory has been disused for nearly 30 years.
+An outstanding residence in the center of Coudersport, Pennsylvania, Old Hickory, has been abandoned for nearly 30 years.